ITAL2403 Italian Studies 3

 Students achieve language proficiency equivalent to Level A2 of the Common European Framework of Reference for Languages (Quadro Comune Europeo di Riferimento per le Lingue).

 - Students are able to (1) have a degree of competency in spoken and written Italian that enables them to be confident users of the language in most situations they are likely to encounter in everyday life; (2) produce a narrative text (oral and written) using basic temporal structures and refer to future events using appropriate verb tenses; (3) describe, make comparisons, suggestions and requests; (4) read and comprehend texts from contemporary literary and non-literary sources; (5) have an increased awareness of how language works in general (metalinguistic skills); (6) have an understanding of certain historical, social and cultural aspects of Italian society; (7) have interpersonal communication skills, including the ability to work effectively in pairs and small groups; and (8) work independently.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) class participation; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) participation; (2) online quizzes; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Marinella Caruso

 - ITAL1402 Italian Studies 2 or ITAL1102 Italian Beginners 2